exff/adapt-contrib-drawerPageNavigation/README.md

 Major idea of the enhancement is to arrive at a collapsible tree of the table of contents in the drawer (menu items down to a certain level).

-(In the master version that has been forked the navigation items are not sorted in the correct order and there is no callapsible tree.)
+(In the master version that has been forked the navigation items are not sorted in the correct order and there is no collapsible tree.)